krayin/krayin-docs/docs/2.0/prologue/README.md

 - **Explore Krayin**: Visit our website at [https://krayincrm.com](https://krayincrm.com) to discover more about Krayin's features and experience a demo.

-- **Stay Updated**: Refer to the [Krayin roadmap](https://krayincrm.com/roadmap) for the latest version and recently added features.

-- **GitHub Repository**: Access the Krayin repository on [GitHub](https://github.com/krayin/krayin) with over 8.8K+ stars, reflecting its popularity and community support.
+- **GitHub Repository**: Access the Krayin repository on [GitHub](https://github.com/krayin/laravel-crm) with over 8.8K+ stars, reflecting its popularity and community support.

 Join the Krayin community today and manage your customer relationships with ease.